Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 Lago Maggiore HügelBlick auf den Lago Maggiore (Foto: Ascona-Locarno Tourismo Alessio Pizzicannella)

-If you’re visiting Switzerland between April and October, you’re in luck.
-Unless you’re leaving Ticino on a Monday, you have the opportunity to travel back across the Alps on the Gotthard Panorama Express.
+If you're visiting Switzerland between April and October, you're in luck.
+As long as you don’t leave Ticino on a Monday, you can travel back over the Alps on the Gotthard Panorama Express.

-From Flüelen, a steamboat will take you on a three-hour ride across Lake Lucerne.
-You’ll arrive in Lucerne around 3 pm, right next to the train station.
-This will leave you with enough time to either explore Lucerne or head straight back to Zurich.
+In Flüelen, you’ll enjoy a three-hour ride on a steamship across Lake Lucerne.
+You arrive in Lucerne around 3:00 PM, right next to the train station.
+This gives you enough time to either explore Lucerne or head straight back to Zurich.

 Gotthard Panorama ZugPanorama beim Gotthard (Foto: Swiss Travel System)